 The options available will vary from year to year.
 The core courses available each year may also vary.
-In 2016-17 the core courses are:
+In 2017-18, the core courses are:

 - Applied Statistics

-- Statistical Inference
+- Foundations of Statistical Inference

 - Statistical Programming

 - Computational Statistics

-- Data Mining and Machine Learning
+- Statistical Machine Learning

 - Bayes Methods.

-In 2016-17 the options are:
+In 2017-18, the options are:

 - Stochastic Models in Mathematical Genetics

 - Probability and Statistics for Network Analysis

 - Graphical Models

-- Statistical Machine Learning
+- Advanced Topics in Statistical Machine Learning

 - Advanced Simulation Methods

-• Actuarial Science.
+- Actuarial Science.